morleydan10/MyWeather/README.md

 cd MyWeather

-3. Open the `index.html` file in your web browser to view the app.
+3. Run the server in your terminal:

+npm run dev

 ## Usage
 - Upon opening the app, users will be prompted to allow access to their location.